About Claire Mills

 While her drawing technique is largely self-taught, Claire enjoys participating in a range of workshops and creative events to further her skills and develop her use of other media.
 She is currently exploring work with gouache paint.

 Claire is a member of the UK Colour Pencil Society and was juried into their 17th Annual Exhibition in 2018.
 UKCPS is an organisation dedicated to promoting excellence in colour pencils as a fine art medium.
-She has also had work published in Hidden Treasures Volume 4 and COLOR magazine.
+Claire is also a member of the Association of Animal Artists - an organisation that helps support amateur and professional artists to promote and exhibit their artwork and progress their skills.
+Her work has been published in the book Hidden Treasures Volume 4 and Ann Kulberg's COLOR magazine.